Genki Travel Health Insurance Review: Is It Worth It?

 For those of us looking to sidestep any out-of-pocket expenses from the beginning, this option is a great relief.

-Genki Resident Prices
+Genki Native Prices

-The standard Genki Resident plan starts at €105 per month, while the Genki Resident Premium plan starts at €125 per month.
+The Genki Native Basic plan starts at €180 per month for people 20-34 years old, while the Genki Native Premium plan starts at €260 per month for that same age group.

 On the flip side, for the explorers not planning on charting a course towards Canada or the USA, if you exclude coverage in these two countries, there’s a sweet spot in Genki’s pricing model that lightens your financial load each month.